aametwally/MetaLonDA/README.md

 <br>

 # Getting Started
 This section details steps for installing and running MetaLonDA.
-If you experience difficulty installing or running the software, please contact (Ahmed Metwally: ametwa2@uic.edu).
+If you experience difficulty installing or running the software, please contact (Ahmed Metwally: ametwall@stanford.edu).

 ## Prerequisites